-39.dm ADD (BLIND: Deferred Maintenance, Capital Project, Ordinary Repair and Maintenance Account) SUBCOMMITTEE RECOMMENDATION: ADD new proviso to authorize the department to establish an interest-bearing fund with the State Treasurer for deferred maintenance and one-time funds received from any source.
+39.dm ADD (BLIND: Deferred Maintenance, Capital Project, Ordinary Repair and Maintenance Account) PROVISO SUBCOMMITTEE RECOMMENDATION: ADD new proviso to authorize the department to establish an interest-bearing fund with the State Treasurer for deferred maintenance and one-time funds received from any source.
 Allows funds to be carried forward and used for the same purpose.
 Requested by the Commission for the Blind.

-39.dm.
-(BLIND: Deferred Maintenance, Capital Projects, Ordinary Repair and Maintenance) The Commission for the Blind is authorized to establish an interest-bearing fund with the State Treasurer to deposit funds appropriated for deferred maintenance and other onetime funds from any source.
+- 39.dm.
+(BLIND: Deferred Maintenance, Capital Projects, Ordinary Repair and Maintenance) The Commission for the Blind is authorized to establish an interest-bearing fund with the State Treasurer to deposit funds appropriated for deferred maintenance and other one-time funds from any source.
 After receiving any required approvals, the commission is authorized to expend these funds for the purpose of deferred maintenance, capital projects, and ordinary repair and maintenance.
-These funds may be carried forward from the prior fiscal year into the current fiscal year to be used for the same purpose.

-39.rm ADD (BLIND: Remodeling) SUBCOMMITTEE RECOMMENDATION: ADD new proviso to allow the commission to use the \$30,000 appropriated in the 2019-20 Appropriations Act, proviso 118.16(30), for facility remodeling and renovation.

-39.rm.
-(BLIND: Remodeling) The Commission for the Blind shall utilize the \$30,000 appropriated in Part 1B, Section 118 - X910 - Statewide Revenue in the 2019-20 General Appropriations Act, by proviso 118.16(30), for agency facility remodeling and renovation needs.
+These funds may be carried forward from the prior fiscal year into the current fiscal year to be used for the same purpose. - 39.rm ADD (BLIND: Remodeling) PROVISO SUBCOMMITTEE RECOMMENDATION: ADD new proviso to allow the commission to use the \$30,000 appropriated in the 2019-20 Appropriations Act, proviso 118.16(30), for facility remodeling and renovation. - 39.rm.
+(BLIND: Remodeling) The Commission for the Blind shall utilize the \$30,000 appropriated in Part 1B, Section 118 X910 Statewide Revenue in the 2019-20 General Appropriations Act, by proviso 118.16(30), for agency facility remodeling and renovation needs. - 39.rf ADD (BLIND: Reallotment Funds) PROVISO SUBCOMMITTEE RECOMMENDATION: ADD new proviso to allow the commission to reallocate funds received in excess of original projections to maximize federal funding. - 39.rf.
+(BLIND: Reallotment Funds) To maximize utilization of federal funding in the Basic Service Program, the Commission for the Blind shall be allowed to reallocate funds received in excess of original projections.